RenderKit/oidn/README.md

 backs this data.
 In this case, you should ensure that the row stride of the linear texture data is correctly set.

+For efficiently synchronizing access to shared memory, external semaphores should be also imported from the graphics API using the `oidnNewSharedSemaphoreFromFD` and `oidnNewSharedSemaphoreFromWin32Handle` functions.
+The external memory types supported by Open Image Denoise can be queried using the `externalSemaphoreTypes` device parameter.
+Signaling and waiting on semaphores are executed asynchronously with the `oidnSignalSemaphoresAsync` and `oidnWaitSemaphoresAsync` functions.

-Importing external synchronization primitives (e.g. semaphores) from graphics APIs is not yet supported either but it is planned for a future release.
-Meanwhile, synchronizing access to shared memory should be done on the host using `oidnSyncDevice` and the used graphics API.
+If importing external semaphores is not possible, synchronizing access to shared memory should be done on the host using `oidnSyncDevice` and the graphics API but this typically introduces a significant performance overhead.

 When importing external memory, the application also needs to make sure that the Open Image Denoise device is running on the same *physical*